Ways to Assist

 In fact, the internship can be the "foot in the door" to a job with many employers: In a separate NACE study regarding internships, responding organizations reported that 42 percent of their 2011 college hires came from their own internship programs.

 Assist W&L by offering career-related networking and referral of internships and jobs.
-Both parents and alumni are in the very best position of connecting Washington and Lee's Career Development with employers throughout the country and globally.
+Both family members and alumni are in the very best position of connecting Washington and Lee's Career Development with employers throughout the country and globally.
 Your purposeful introduction of Washington and Lee can open the doors with significant employers who intern offer internships, job referrals, or future speakers.
 Join the Washington and Lee Get Connected LinkedIn Community designed to be a place for active conversations between students and career volunteers (alumni and parents).